Wordfeud

 Wordfeud is a multiplayer mobile word game developed by Håkon Bertheussen in 2010.
 Based on the principle of Scrabble, it allows players to play games with up to 30 friends and random opponents simultaneously.
-It received positive reviews from TechRadar and PCWorld.
+It received positive reviews from TechRadar and PC World.

 By 2011, the game had nearly eight million users worldwide.
 In July 2020, Norwegian news site Dagens Næringsliv reported that the game had made Bertheussen a multimillionaire.
+In August 2025, the game had 40 million downloads, in large part due to success in the United States.